-- A recent US Federal Reserve study based on the changing age structure of the US population concludes that the savings pool would continue to increase and therefore low interest rates would continue.16 Similarly, a recent study by PIMCO17 notes that the ratio of peak savers to the elderly could even rise in the short term, and would not drop below the current level until 2030, thereby increasing the pool of personal savings.
-It observes, however, that this would only delay an eventual decline in savings rates - From the perspective of the change in the population age structure (i.e., the combination of increases in longevity and declines in birth rates), the response is not as simple.
-Before the aging phenomenon, the young cohorts grew faster than the older cohorts, causing the pool of personal of the world.
+From the longevity perspective, the response seems relatively simple.
+The pool of personal savings as a proportion of GDP would be larger as older people would either save for a longer period or reduce their pool of savings at a slower pace because they would work longer (or a combination of these responses to aging).
+Moreover, personal savings could be higher than before the aging phenomenon because young people know that they will live longer and even if they were to expect to work longer, they may anticipate the need for a larger pool of savings to cover a longer period of retirement.
+The combination of these behaviors of the world.
 And for that, Africa needs to overcome the considerable challenges it faces-it needs to undergo a significant transformation over the next few decades.
 Voluminous work has been completed on this subject, and this paper is not the place to discuss it.
 Undoubtedly, however, developing a skilled and productive labor force is key-one of the most urgent and likely difficult challenges faced by Africa is the buildup of the human capital required to fulfill its potential in the aging environment just described.